SinaMirrazavi/SESODS_lib/README.md

 # SESODS_lib

 Matlab toolbox to learn a GMM based first and second order dynamical system.
-This package is developed provide several approximations LPV based dynamical systems.
+This package is developed to provide several approximations LPV based dynamical systems.
 All the systems are based on Gaussian Mixture models.
 Please cite this paper if you use this package: